Digest

 A Morning at Hart Silversmiths

 A working morning at Hart Gold & Silversmiths in Chipping Campden - the last surviving workshop of Ashbee's Guild of Handicraft, in the Old Silk Mill since 1902.
-With David Hart, eighty-eight and seventy years at the bench this July, and his son William, who came to silver from computer science.
+With David Hart, eighty-seven and seventy years at the bench this July, and his son William, who came to silver from computer science.

-JN-0017
+JN-0017 -

 Field diary